Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Gluten-Free Option

 Use a trusted gluten-free flour blend and mix gently to avoid a gummy texture.
-Since blends vary, check the cake early to avoid overcooking.
+Since blends vary, start checking early so you don’t overcook it.

 Dairy-Free Option